-If you haven’t had a dental appointment in at least six months, now’s the time to get in touch with Dr. Courter.
+If you haven’t had a dental appointment in at least six months, now’s the time to contact a dentist in Midland, Texas, Dr. Michael Courter.
 He can help protect your smile from the plaque and tartar that leads to oral health issues.
 Contact us for preventive dentistry in Midland, TX at the Permian Basin dental office of Michael C. Courter, D.D.S.

 General dental services in particular use preventative care to stop the development of future oral health problems.
 For example, our custom sports mouthguards prevent dental injuries during contact sports.
 Tooth extractions remove infected or impacted teeth to stop the spread of decay or damage.

 Even routine dental visits where our dental hygienists clean the teeth and our dentists examine the mouth for any issues offer preventative treatment.
 Discover more about our general dental services and their preventative qualities.

 Our general dental services help maintain our patient’s oral health and stop future dental problems from occurring.
 Learn about the general dental services that we provide to our patients in our Midland dental office.